infinum/rails-handbook/API/Intro.md

 The API developer decided that instead of serializing artist and album names, they want to return their IDs.
 Technically, this is not a bad decision, it's quite a common change actually.
 However, what they failed to do is communicate this change to their clients in advance, so that clients can update their code to support the new response.

 Clients have expectations about APIs.
 If you tell clients that an endpoint returns data in a particular format, they will start to build their code around it.
-An API changed without prior notice breaks those assumptions and client application which depend on them.
+An API changed without prior notice breaks those assumptions and client applications which depend on them.

 Fortunately, the remedy is simple: communicate with your clients.
 Anticipate that a change might break client applications and tell them about it in advance.